nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/ipam-upgrade-guide.md

 ### Aggregate model was merged into Prefix

-The `Aggregate` model will be removed and all existing aggregates will be migrated to `Prefix` with type set to `Container`.
+The `Aggregate` model was removed and all existing aggregates will be migrated to `Prefix` with type set to `Container`.
 The `Aggregate.date_added` field will be migrated to `Prefix.date_allocated` and changed from a `Date` field to a `DateTime` field with the time set to `00:00`.
 The fields `Aggregate.tenant`, `Aggregate.rir`, and `Aggregate.description` will be migrated over to the same fields on `Prefix`.

 See the [upgrade guide](./upgrading-from-nautobot-v1.md#aggregate-migrated-to-prefix) for more details on the data migration.

 ### Role model is now Generic across Nautobot

-The `DeviceRole`, `RackRole`, `ipam.Role`, and `IPAddressRoleChoices` have all been removed and replaced with a `extras.Role` model, This means that all references to any of the replaced models and choices now points to this generic `Role` model.
+The `DeviceRole`, `RackRole`, `ipam.Role`, and `IPAddressRoleChoices` have all been removed and replaced with an `extras.Role` model.
+This means that all references to any of the replaced models and choices now points to this generic `Role` model.

 In addition, the `role` field of the `IPAddress` model will be changed from a choice field to a foreign key field related to the `extras.Role` model.